senbinyu/Computer_Vision_Literatures/1_lightweight_networks/1_lightweight_networks.md

 ![nn_xception](https://user-images.githubusercontent.com/42667259/89560940-17e63900-d818-11ea-95d1-bb73602a132c.png)

 ### MobileNet, Andrew G. Howard et al.
 - v1, efficient models for mobile and embedded vision applications.
+Compared to squeezeNet, parameters much fewer and accuracy higher.

 1. Depthwise separable convolution: two parts, 1) depthwise convolution, for M channels, we have M kernels, each channel corresponds to one kernel; 2) pointwise convolution, we use 1 * 1 kernel to have convolution, thus it is pointwise, see figure below.
 These two operations can save parameters.
 Originally, it is M * N * D_K * D_K * imageSize, now it is M * D_K * D_K * imageSize + N * M * imageSize.
 M is the input channels, N is the output channels

 2. thinner models, i.e., model compression. model shrink hyperparameters, $\alpha$, used for input and output channels. $\rho$ for image resolution, but $\rho$ only decreases the FLOPs, but not the parameters amounts.

+3. MobileNet can be used in many areas, e.g., object detection, large scale geolocalization, face attributes.
+In Face attributes, distillation is validated, small networks can behave similar to the large models.

 Refer to paper [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications](https://arxiv.org/abs/1704.04861)
 ![nn_mobileNet](https://user-images.githubusercontent.com/42667259/89632812-20d01c80-d8a3-11ea-986a-146a3a132413.png)

 - v2, Mark Handler, Andrew Howard et al.

 Refer to paper [MobileNetV2: Inverted Residuals and Linear Bottlenecks](https://openaccess.thecvf.com/content_cvpr_2018/html/Sandler_MobileNetV2_Inverted_Residuals_CVPR_2018_paper.html)